" Fear is the thought that we are not going to be able to have something that we think we need."

 When Earth-humans do not understand something, they react to it with fear.
 This reaction allows the human to place, to categorize, to locate this non-understood experience, and to respond to it.

-Fear is an interpretive device.
+At the emotionally programmed level, fear is an acculturated, interpretive device.

 Fear is usually experienced as a biochemically unpleasant feeling.
 In the social register of emotions, fear is typically classed as a 'negative' emotion.
-Most psychics would locate fear as a primitive"lower astral" emotion.
+Most psychics would locate fear as a primitive lower astral emotion.
 Nevertheless fear is very functional at the level of data management.
 Fear eliminates the paralysis of confusion.

-Fear provides an immediate classification label which allows the brain to initiate the next-step responses such as "fight or flight".
+Fear provides an immediate classification label which allows the brain to initiate the next-step responses such as "fight or flight" .